stratg5/csvparser/README.md

 ## Running the app

-I have provided a pre-build binary that you can run, you just need to cd into the directory where it lives and run:
+I have provided a few pre-built binaries that you can run, you just need to cd into the directory where they live and run:

-`./empora` on Mac, or `.\empora.exe` on Windows
+`./empora-darwin-amd64` on Mac (or `./empora-darwin-arm64` for M architecture), or `.\empora.exe` on Windows.

 You may also build and run the app yourself:

 - With Go installed, cd into the project directory
 - run `go build`
 - a binary is output, run the binary as above, depending on your OS
+- Note: you can also run `go run main.go`, which will run the app directly from the code

 ## Flags